 Leonard skipped his junior and senior years and declared for the 2011 NBA Draft.
-He was originally selected by the Indiana Pacers with the 15th overall pick before he was traded to the San Antonio Spurs, where he earned All-Rookie First Team honors.
+He was originally selected by the Indiana Pacers with the 15th overall pick before he was traded to the San Antonio Spurs, where he earned NBA All-Rookie First Team honors.

+The superstar small forward played for the Spurs for seven seasons, averaging 16.3 points and 6.2 rebounds, earning two NBA All-Star selections and making six appearances in the NBA Playoffs.
 During the 2014 NBA Finals against LeBron James and the Miami Heat, Leonard averaged 17.8 points and 6.4 rebounds to win the NBA Finals MVP and his first NBA championship.

 Leonard followed up his great NBA Finals performance with back-to-back NBA Defensive Player of the Year awards and All-NBA First Team selections.

 However, after an injury and disagreement with the Spurs, Leonard was eventually traded, along with teammate Danny Green, to the Toronto Raptors.
 He played in Canada for one season, leading the franchise to their first NBA title with a win over the Golden State Warriors.

 Leonard signed a three-year, $103 million contract, including a player option, as a free agent in the 2019 offseason to return home and play for the L.A.
 Clippers, where he joined forces with Paul George.
 The seven-time NBA All-Defensive team member opted out of the final year of his original contract in August 2021 to sign a four-year deal worth $176.3 million.

 Kawhi Leonard Net Worth

 After his rookie contract ended, Kawhi Leonard signed a five-year, $90 million contract before the 2015-16 season.
 That contract ended after his only season with Toronto.
 Throughout his career, he has earned $188 million so far, according to Spotrac.